-The Mexican director Alfonso Cuarón allows us with Roma a deep gaze into his former family life like through a hole in the wall: We quickly become childlike voyeurs, who see and feel more than we are able to hear.
+The Mexican director Alfonso Cuarón allows us with Roma a deep gaze into his former family life. like through a hole in the wall, We briskly become childish voyeurs, who see and feel more than we are able to hear.

 Image: Carlos Somonte.
 Scene of Roma, with Yalitza Aparicio as Cleo and Marco Graf as Pepe. ©Netflix.

 Dogs barking in the neighborhood, the smooth swoosh of a wiper, soapy water flowing through the floor, wet laundry dropping in the light-flooded patio: The familiar intimacy of house cores sounds create the calm spell of Roma, a movie that reconstructs, for a short space of time, the daily life of a middle-class family in the quarter Roma, in Mexico City, in the year 1970.
 Due to the close, black and white shots of the movie, the audience simply cannot avoid the feeling of being moving in: We just become unintended voyeurs in the private home of this particular family.

 This is a family life that just happens, as disorderly and chaotic as it usually is.
 The house is not duffed, not extraordinarily put in order, nothing is tidied up for visitors: As complete strangers, we are allowed to look inside the intimacy of this home, and to feel with the mother, the grandmother, the children and the domestic workers of the house.
 In doing so, we discover an interesting peculiarity: The housemaid, who takes care of the children as well, is the hidden heart of the house, a beloved person in eyes of Cuarón, who comes close to her again in the character of little Pepe, the youngest child of the family.